 A preferred option to strengthen and repair the Bath House building has been chosen following extensive structural and geotechnical assessment.

-The option will seismically strengthen the building, reinstate the impacted heritage features, and in anticipation of re-opening, will optimise the museum visitor experience.
+The option will seismically strengthen the building, reinstate the impacted heritage features and, in anticipation of re-opening, optimise the museum visitor experience.

 The different colours represent the different types of plate, horizontal and vertical bracing that is required.